OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 #Read in the (a)biotic fectors and land cover data, all these data are provided in the 'data'

 These are images and were selected the meta-data (https://www.worldclim.org/data/worldclim21.html#google_vignette) extract data from images.
 Each of these (a)biotic factors downloaded as a “zip” file containing 12 GeoTiff (.tif) files.
+The code to extract or crop the European portion or part found in the R code.

 prec<- rast("bio_12.tif") #Precipitation